 If you prefer to get a fertiliser for general use, I would recommend Envii Seafeed Xtra, it’s an organic all purpose seaweed fertiliser.

-- Promotes strong growth, increased crop yields and lush foliage
+- Seaweed plant food promotes strong growth, increased crop yields and lush foliage

 - Contains a high concentration of seaweed, known for its unique anti-stress compounds